Introduction and who we are

-We sometimes embed video content and photos from websites such as YouTube and the embedded content may present cookies from these websites.
+We sometimes embed video content and photos from websites i.e YouTube and the embedded content may present cookies from these websites.
 Similarly, when you use one of the share buttons on our website, a cookie may be set by the service you have chosen to share content through.

-You should check the relevant third-party website for more information about these cookies as this policy does not cover links to other websites.
+You should check the relevant third-party website for more information about these cookies, as this Privacy Statement does not cover links to other websites.

 Links to other websites